A Derivation of Intelligence from Guided Relation-Creation

 mean a viability-relevant difference in reality.

-In the simplest form:
+In the simplest case:

-So the general form is:
+So the more general contact condition is:

 where:

-17. Minimal Structure of Model-Guided Action
+16. Minimal Structure of Model-Guided Action

-There is reality:
+There is a world-condition:

-There is a guidance-state or model:
+There is a guidance-state:

-There is the later guidance-state:
+There is then a later guidance-state:

-So the minimal structure is:
+So the minimal contact-structure is:

 with: